bblackie/Vaults/PrimaryVault/Activities/Challenges & Competitions.md

 	- The IOI (International Olympiad in Informatics) is the foremost high school programming contest in the world.- To foster informatics and programming in high schools across New Zealand.
 Training - https://train.nzoi.org.nz/

+***More...***
+NZIC is an online programming competition run on our training website [https://train.nzoi.org.nz/](https://nzacditt.mobilize.io/links?url=https%3A%2F%2Ftrain.nzoi.org.nz%2F&lid=ot-nZ7N7XHFvZfVPsV-wPw).
+You work individually with access only to your programming language documentation, the contest site, and a calculator.
+There will be around 4 problems of varying difficulty.
+You have 3 hours to earn as many points as you can by either solving problems or coming up with partial solutions.
+For a taste of the action, create an account on [https://train.nzoi.org.nz/](https://nzacditt.mobilize.io/links?url=https%3A%2F%2Ftrain.nzoi.org.nz%2F&lid=ot-nZ7N7XHFvZfVPsV-wPw) and have a go at some of the past problems on the home screen.
+Start with one of the language specific problems then try the NZIC Practice problems.

+Available languages: Python 3, C++, C, C#, JavaScript (V8), Java 11, Ruby 2.2, and Haskell 2010.

+In each contest there should be a problem aimed at students who have just learned Python in school, as well as something more difficult for those more advanced.
+The goal of these rounds is not necessarily to complete all the questions, but rather to have a go and see what you can do.
+Questions have sub-tasks that give you partial marks, so even getting some of those is an achievement.
+At the end of the day it is about having fun.

+When you compete in the NZIC, there is a possibility you could be invited to join us for our [January informatics camp](https://nzacditt.mobilize.io/links?url=https%3A%2F%2Fwww.nzoi.org.nz%2Findex.html%23camp&lid=ot-nZ7N7XHFvZfVPsV-wPw)!
+For those interested, more signup information for camp will be released after round 3.
+Our camp has different streams depending on your ability.

+Contact your teacher now.
+Get registered.
+Organise a time and room for your school to compete in the NZIC.
+Tell your friends!
+If you cannot do it at school, home is fine too.
+Just make sure to read the rules and be a good sport.

+After each competition, solutions for all problems will be posted on the NZIC website.
+In the meantime, check out the solutions and results for past competitions at [https://www.nzoi.org.nz/nzic/past/](https://nzacditt.mobilize.io/links?url=https%3A%2F%2Fwww.nzoi.org.nz%2Fnzic%2Fpast%2F&lid=ot-nZ7N7XHFvZfVPsV-wPw)

+For rules, FAQ, resources, and more information, check out the NZIC website at [https://www.nzoi.org.nz/nzic/](https://nzacditt.mobilize.io/links?url=https%3A%2F%2Fwww.nzoi.org.nz%2Fnzic%2F&lid=ot-nZ7N7XHFvZfVPsV-wPw)

 - Tahi Rua Toru Tech

+# Contests

 # Challenges